Amplitude Ratios and Neural Network Quantum States: Pauli Gadgets

 \section{Pauli Gadgets}

-We can use similar construction to postselection gadgets to simulate action of Pauli unitaries on the NQS wavefunction.
-I did not find a good application of this and it is most likely known, but it also seems useful, so I will leave it here as a reference.
+We can use the same construction to postselection gadgets to simulate action of Pauli unitaries on the NQS wavefunction.
+This has application to simulation of quantum circuits in Ref.~\cite{Jonsson18}.
+The Pauli Z gadget appeared in \cite{Jonsson18}, but the others seem useful as a reference, so I will leave it here.
+Along with the $CZ$ gate and Hadamard approximation of \cite{Jonsson18}, the gadgets below give enconding of $X, Y, Z, H, CZ$ universal gateset, useful for simulating quantum circuits with NQS.

 \paragraph{Pauli Z:} The action of a Pauli $Z_1$ operator applied to the first qubit on the NQS wavefunction can be understood as the following function on the amplitudes (recall that we chose $v \in \lbrace -1, +1\rbrace^n$):